siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 * Finally confirm all property values are correct or not by typing Y or press Enter, else type N

 **siddhi-store**

+Siddhi-store provides following extension types,

+* Store

+You can use Store extension type to work with data/events stored in various data stores through the table abstraction.
+You can find more information about these extension types under the heading 'Extension types' in this document.

 * Run the following command